Razer BlackShark V3 Pro Headphones Review

 Audio Reproduction Accuracy

 The Razer BlackShark V3 Pro have good audio reproduction accuracy.
 Their V-shaped sound profile suits game audio: effects like explosions have extra rumble, while dialogue retains its clarity even in busy cut scenes.
-That said, kick drums and other bass-heavy sounds can feel a bit loose, and some peaks and dips in the treble range can render sounds like sibilants relatively dull or piercing, depending on their pitch.
+That said, kick drums and other bass-heavy sounds can muddy up the mids a bit, and some peaks and dips in the treble range can render sounds like sibilants relatively dull or piercing, depending on their pitch.
 The left and right drivers are generally well-matched in phase and amplitude, so objects are positioned correctly in the stereo field.
-And as a nice bonus, these closed-backs actually present a fairly speaker-like sound, which adds a welcome sense of immersiveness to game soundtracks.
+The drivers also produce minimal amounts of harmonic distortion, so there's no audible coloration.
+As a nice bonus, these closed-backs present a fairly speaker-like sound, too, which adds a welcome sense of immersion to game soundtracks.

 Noise Isolation